Gunfire Erupts at New Jersey Arts Festival; 22 Wounded

 TRENTON, N.J.
-(AP) — Gunmen opened fire at an all-night arts and music festival early Sunday morning, sending people running over each other in the scramble to safety, authorities said.
-One suspect was killed and 22 people, including two suspects, were injured.
+(AP) — A 24-hour arts and music festival in New Jersey was on the verge of being shut down because of numerous fights when gunfire erupted, authorities said.
+One suspect was killed and 22 people, including two other suspects, were injured.

-Of 17 people treated for gunshot wounds, four of them, including a 13-year-old boy, were critically injured but three had been upgraded to stable by evening, leaving only one man believed to be a suspect in critical condition, Mercer County Prosecutor Angelo Onofri.
+Of the 17 people treated for gunshot wounds, including a 13-year-old boy, only one person, a suspect, remained in critical condition Sunday night, said Mercer County Prosecutor Angelo Onofri.

-The shots rang out around 2:45 a.m.
-Sunday as an estimated 1,000 or more people were attending the Art All Night Trenton festival that showcases local art, music, food and films.
+About 1,000 people were attending the Art All Night Trenton festival that showcases local art, music, food and films when shots rang out early Sunday morning, sending people scrambling to safety.

-Onofri said numerous fights inside and outside had prompted police to tell organizers that the event needed to be shut down because “there was a report that the mood inside the venue had been changing.”
-Organizers were in the process of doing that when the shooting started, he said.
+Onofri said numerous fights inside and outside the venue had prompted police to tell organizers that the event needed to be shut down.

+“There was a report that the mood inside the venue had been changing,” Onofri said.
+“During that time period, prior to the shooting, the Trenton Police Department began dispersing individuals.
+Those individuals, however, continued to loiter and additional fights broke out.”

-Authorities believe several neighborhood gangs had a dispute at the venue, and multiple suspects began shooting at each other, with police returning fire, Onofri said.
+Authorities believe several neighborhood gangs had a dispute, and multiple suspects began shooting at each other, with police returning fire, Onofri said.

 Tahaij Wells, 33, the suspect who was killed, had recently been released from prison and was on parole since February on homicide-related charges, Onofri said.
-Amir Armstrong, 23, listed in stable condition, was charged with a weapons offense.
+Another suspect, 23-year-old Amir Armstrong, remained hospitalized in stable condition and was charged with a weapons offense.
 It was not immediately known if he had an attorney who could comment.

-Multiple weapons were confiscated, including a handgun with an extended capacity magazine containing more ammunition than is allowed under New Jersey law, Onofri said.

-On Sunday, crime scene tape surrounded the site of the historic Roebling Wire Works Building that now shares a parking lot with a supermarket, bank and laundry.

-Police were also investigating an attempted carjacking that occurred in a nearby alley.
-Onofri said police were working to determine if it’s connected to the shooting.
+A third suspect remained in critical condition.

-Gennie Darisme was getting ready to leave the festival when she heard shots and saw people running.
+Gennie Darisme was getting ready to leave the festival when she heard gunfire and saw people running.

 “There were people trampling other people, cars hitting other cars,” she said.

-When she was walking back to her car after the shots stopped, Darisme said she saw someone bleeding on the ground, in handcuffs.
+When she was walking back to her car after the gunfire stopped, Darisme said she saw someone bleeding on the ground, in handcuffs.

 “People were running to him, trying to see his face, to see if he’s a family member or a friend,” she said.